Easy Pesto Pasta Recipe

 • Salted Water

-• 2 TBS toasted pine nuts
+• 2 Tablespoons toasted pine nuts

-• Baby tomatoes, fresh basil, parmesan cheese, etc. optional garnishes
+• Baby tomatoes, fresh basil, parmesan cheese, etc. (optional garnishes)

 Instructions

-Cook Pasta:
+Cook Pasta

 • Cook pasta according to package instructions, be sure to use salted water.